Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Tarsal tunnel surgery typically takes up to an hour and in most cases you can go home later the same day.

-During tarsal tunnel decompression surgery, the flexor retinaculum is first released (cut) and then the area is fully inspected.
+The flexor retinaculum is first released (cut) and then the area is fully inspected.

 Any abnormal growths e.g. cysts or scar tissue are removed and any fibrous bands that are placing pressure on the posterior tibial nerve are released.

-Following Tarsal Tunnel surgery, your foot may initially feel numb.
+Following tarsal tunnel surgery, your foot may initially feel numb.
 You can get up and walk within a few hours but you may need crutches or a frame initially.

 In some cases your doctor may limit the amount of weight you can take through your foot for a few days/weeks and you may be given a special boot or cast to wear.